sameer7483/Replicated-Concurrency-Control-and-Recovery/readme.md

 ## Data Models

-Below are the Data Models used in the Project to build a a distributed database system.
+Below are the Data Models used in the Project to build a distributed database system.

 ```python
 class Variable: